jump-dev/JuMP.jl/docs/src/developers/custom_solver_binaries.md

  * You want a binary with custom compilation settings (for example, debugging)
- * You want a binary with a set of dependencies that are not available on Yggdrasil (for example, a commerial solver like Gurobi or CPLEX).
+ * You want a binary with a set of dependencies that are not available on Yggdrasil (for example, a commercial solver like Gurobi or CPLEX).

 The following sections explain how to replace the binaries provided by a JLL package with the custom ones you have compiled.
 As a reminder, we use ECOS as an